-Based on this cutting edge work, Ekorural and Groundswell have launched a four-year, $200,000 project to mobilize local potential around rainwater management as a means of rehabilitating the resource base, building resilience to climate variability and improving farm livelihoods in El Angel and Ambuquí watersheds of northern Ecuador.
-Through involvement in ‘Katalysis’, an applied learning-action process, rural families will discover new sources of water and creatively use it to increase on-farm sustainable production and food security.
-That increased access to water improves farm production is well established.
-Our innovation is enabling farmers to overcome centuries of self-imposed limitations born from ingrained dryland culture to respond to climate change.
+Ekorural mobilizes local potential around rainwater management as a means of rehabilitating the resource base, building resilience to climate variability and improving farm livelihoods.
+Rural families discover new methods of water harvesting and creatively use it to increase on-farm sustainable production and food security.
+This innovation is enabling farmers to overcome centuries of self-imposed limitations born from engrained dryland culture to respond to climate change.

 (1) Multiple new practices and technologies useful for storing and distributing water in smallholder production systems of semi-arid, mountainous regions

-(2) At least 10 locally managed innovation investment funds established to sustain the work
+(2) Locally managed innovation investment funds established to sustain the work

-(3) At least 100 households will develop and adopt new water harvesting technologies and will improve on-farm productivity by at least 30%
+(3) Households have developed and adopted new water harvesting technologies and will improve on-farm productivity by at least 30%

 (4) Consolidation of learning-action approaches for enabling resource poor farmers to adapt to and cope with climate variability